kfrlib/kfr/README.md

 [![Build Status](https://travis-ci.org/kfrlib/kfr.svg?branch=master)](https://travis-ci.org/kfrlib/kfr)

-KFR is an open source C++ math framework with focus on DSP.
+KFR is an open source C++ DSP framework that focuses on high performance.

 KFR is a header-only and has no external dependencies.